jakelazaroff/cloth/README.md

 const task = pool.run('Hello, world!');
 ```

 The argument we're passing is the task's command.
-When the task is picked up by a worker, the worker receives that command as input.
-Here, the. command is a string, but it can be an array, object or any other data structure.
+Here, the command is a string, but it can be an array, object or any other serializable data structure.

 Since this is the first task we're running, all the workers are idle and the task will be run immediately.
-If we try to run tasks faster than our workers finish them, tasks will start getting put into a queue, where they'll run as soon as a worker finishes its current task.
+If we try to run tasks faster than our workers finish them, tasks will be put into a queue where they'll run as soon as a worker finishes its current task.

 What if we want information back from a task?
 We can listen to events it sends back: